 The boutique factory used to manufacture the Protected Species collection is owned by Carrie.
 She and her close team are an integral part of Protected Species.
 Without her the brand wouldn’t exist.
 Her expertise and genuine understanding, knowledge and love for this collection is essential as Rebecca and Carrie work tirelessly together to craft feminine shapes and trial new product features.
 Carrie’s highly skilled team, which consists largely of friends and family who live locally to the factory, can complete the entire makeup of a jacket from start to finish – unusual in today’s working practices and the quality this delivers is clearly visible.
 This quality and a happy working environment is extremely important to the brand.

 “We are proud of our slow, considered processes where each machinist engages in producing high-quality items using laser cut and heat welding technology.
 Our belief here at PS is that clothing should last longer, transcend fashions and seasons and work extremely hard.
 Our collection is engineered from design through to manufacture to stand out from the crowd and be the antithesis of fast fashion.
 This is what makes us tick”.

 Manufacturing methods: our fabric mill

-The Mill, managed by Greta, produces the collections fabrics, and are Oeko tex certified which means every product is tested to ensure they are free from harmful chemicals and safe to wear.
-This mill is also blue sign certified which is a standard received after a rigorous assessment, by a european body, of the mill’s complete supply chain.
-They test for hazardous chemicals and ensure strict adherence to stringent air, water and pollution control, and in addition to this, the fabric mill itself publicly declares their own carbon footprint
+The innovative mill producing the fabrics for Protected Species is managed by Greta and is Oekotex certified which means every product is tested to ensure it is free from harmful chemicals and safe to wear.
+Her business is also blue sign certified – a standard received after a rigorous assessment of the mill’s complete supply chain.
+They test for hazardous chemicals and ensure strict adherence to stringent air, water and pollution control.
+And, they go even further in their commitment for a greener future by publicly declaring their own carbon footprint.